MaameMozuma/ICPIndividual-Project/README.md

 To run test cases:
 - create your input file (.txt)
 - go the main.java file
-- replace "accra-winnipeg.txt" with your input file in quotation marks.
+- replace "accra-winnipeg.txt" with your input file in quotation marks depending on the location of the text files.
 E.g. "accra-istanbul.txt"
 - then run the main file

 **Tech Stack**